-In App Service: Create new, use the values specified in the following table:
+In Function Instance, select Create a new Azure Function... and then use the values specified in the following table:

 Setting Value Description Name Globally unique name Name that uniquely identifies your new function app.
 Accept this name or enter a new name.
 Valid characters are:

 Subscription Your subscription The Azure subscription to use.
 Accept this subscription or select a new one from the drop-down list.
 Resource group Name of your resource group The resource group in which to create your function app.
 Select an existing resource group from the drop-down list or choose New to create a new resource group.
-Hosting Plan Name of your hosting plan Select New to configure a serverless plan.
-Make sure to choose the Consumption under Size.
-When you publish your project to a function app that runs in a Consumption plan, you pay only for executions of your functions app.
+Plan Type Consumption When you publish your project to a function app that runs in a Consumption plan, you pay only for executions of your functions app.
 Other hosting plans incur higher costs.
-If you run in a plan other than Consumption, you must manage the scaling of your function app.
 Location Location of the app service Choose a Location in a region near you or other services your functions access.
 Azure Storage General-purpose storage account An Azure Storage account is required by the Functions runtime.
 Select New to configure a general-purpose storage account.
 You can also choose an existing account that meets the storage account requirements.

-Select Create to create a function app and its related resources in Azure with these settings and deploy your function project code.
+Select Create to create a function app and its related resources in Azure.

 After the deployment completes the root URL of the function app in Azure is shown in the Publish tab.